DoktorShift/zap_dashboard_hackathon/reports/Report_OpenSats_Sep_Nov.md

 --------------------------------------------------------------------------------

+## Funding Allocation Overview

+**How the grant was used:**

+- **Testing & QA:** 200 USD
+- **Development (Frontend & Backend):** 700 USD
+- **Infrastructure:** 100 USD
+- **Marketing & Community Engagement:** 150 USD
+  - Includes Twitter Premium and Lightning Bounties

+## Pending Expenses

+- **UI Design:** Improving the interface for better usability and a more intuitive UX
+- **Community Marketing:** Planning to hire a community member to support outreach or sponsor some BTC Podcast with one time Payment to make shoutouts and explain people the usecase of ZapTracker
+- **Zap-Based Promotion:** Additional micro-promotions through zaps are being prepared

+---

 Notes

 - Although we have successfully completed all targets outlined in the initial funding request, one intended feature — a scheduled planner — cannot be implemented without introducing a database, which is outside the current project scope.